TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 Tables
 ------

-The second field allows to select the tables that the members of the groups are allowed to see ("Tables (listing)").
+The second field allows you to select the tables that the members of the groups are allowed to see ("Tables (listing)").
 And the next field is the same but for the tables that can be modified ("Tables (modify)").